 The timescales for bird nesting are usually within the period of early February to end of July.

-Climbers visiting any crag in Scotland should make efforts beforehand to find out if there are S1 birds in residence on the crag they intend to visit.
+Climbers visiting any crag in Scotland should make efforts beforehand to find out if there are Schedule 1 birds in residence on the crag they intend to visit.

-If you visit a crag not listed as having specific advice, but then notice bird nesting activity, particularly for an S1 bird, then the guidance below will help you decide what to do.
+If you visit a crag not listed as having specific advice, but then notice bird nesting activity, particularly for a Schedule 1 bird, then the guidance below will help you decide what to do.
 Your choice of what to do will depend on a combination of the factors outlined below.

 Assess if your presence will be detrimental based on the following factors: